-able amount of time, we rely heavily on the structured qlog format [29].
-As 12 QUIC stacks output glog, it is feasible to have always at least one end of a cross-implementation connection outputting this format (and often both).
-We then both automatically process qlogs with scripts, and evaluate them manually via the qvis visualizations [26].
-We use two main glog sources: firstly, the QUIC interop runner tests [3], which employ an ns-3 network emulation setup between dockerized versions of 10 different QUIC stacks.
-While these tests do not explicitly consider our targeted behaviours, some of them can be used to obtain the insights we require (e.g., concurrent file transfer tests also allow observing Flow Control updates §3.1).
-Secondly, we adapt the aioquic client [1] to automatically vary configuration parameters in test runs against QUIC servers.
+To deeply evaluate 15 QUIC implementations in a manageable amount of time, we rely heavily on the structured qlog format [31].
+As 12 QUIC stacks output qlog, it is feasible to have always at least one end (and often both) of a cross-implementation connection outputting this format.
+We then both automatically process qlogs with scripts, and evaluate them manually via the qvis visualizations [27].

+We use two main qlog sources.
+Firstly, to assess client-side behaviours, we mostly use the results from the QUIC interop runner [4].
+This framework employs an ns-3 [3] network emulation setup between dockerized versions of 10 different QUIC stacks.
+While these tests do not explicitly consider our targeted behaviours, some of them can be used to obtain the insights we require (e.g., concurrent file transfer tests show Flow Control limits §3.1 and ACK frequencies §3.4).
+Secondly, to observe server-side behaviours, we use the python-based aioquic implementation [1].
+Aioquic is chosen because it supports a wide range of QUIC+H3 features and consistently achieves the highest scores in existing interoperability tests.
+We adapt the aioquic client slightly [1] to more easily vary configuration parameters and drive automated test runs against QUIC servers.
 We do not run these servers ourselves, but instead make use of the fact that most implementers already provide public Internet endpoints for manual interoperability tests.
 This allows us to test even non-open source servers and lets us compare configurations between different endpoints backed by the same implementation.
 For example, the mvfst stack is deployed on a test server and also on Facebook.com, and both setups show marked differences.
-To eliminate behavioural artefacts due to real network variations, we run our tests a minimum of 5 times on two different WAN networks: first the Hasselt University network (1 Gbps downlink/10Mbps up) and second a residential Wi-Fi network (35Mbps/2Mbps).
+To eliminate behavioural artefacts due to real network variations, we run our tests a minimum of 5 times on two different Belgian WAN networks: first the Hasselt University network (1 Gbps downlink/10Mbps up) and second a residential Wi-Fi network (35Mbps/2Mbps).

 We were unable to test all targeted features across all QUIC implementations.
-Firstly, 3/18 stacks were not considered, as they are not open source, do not provide an endpoint, and/or are not mature enough.
-For the others, we focus on the 10 most feature-complete and open source stacks (see Table 1).
-The remaining 5 were tested to the extent possible.
+Firstly, 3/18 stacks were not considered, as they are Same Standards, Different Decisions: QUIC and HTTP/3 Implementation Diversity not open source, do not provide an endpoint, and/or are not mature enough.
+For the remaining 15, we focus on the 10 most featurecomplete and open source stacks (see Table 1).
+The other 5 were tested to the extent possible.
+8/15 stacks are backed by larger companies, while 7 are from hobbyists or individual implementers [2].
 In §3 we indicate the amount of stacks evaluated for each feature.
 After both automated and manual analysis we further validate our results.
 Firstly, by performing source code reviews where possible.
-Secondly, by asking each stack's main implementers to confirm and comment on our conclusions, via the quicdev Slack group [4].
-As such, almost none of the results presented in this paper are based on conjecture, as most have been explicitly validated by their original developers.
+Secondly, by asking each stack's main implementers to confirm and comment on our conclusions, via the quicdev Slack group [5].
+As such, almost none of the results presented here are conjecture, as most have been explicitly validated by their original developers.